waggle-sensor/summer2020/liu/liuDailyBlog.md

 ### July 2
 #### Work Done
- * Attend the workshop about yotoc
+ * Attend the workshop about Yocto

 #### To Do List:
  * Get a report about the usage of messaging queueing, ROS1, and ROS2 for the data sharing architecture